 The visible universe is really big.
 Light goes to the moon in a couple of seconds, but since we see its start 14 billion years ago it would take it over 28 billion years to go from one end of the visible universe to another (supposedly more actually because it expanded faster than the speed of light in the past and may be accelerating again because that is what it takes to match the scientific data).
-God made all that, and rules all of it.
+God made all that, and rules all of it universe.
+God cares about you as a servant, not as a customer.